 As Chris Brogan and Julien Smith observe in their book, “Trust Agents: Using the Web to Build Influence, Improve Reputation, and Earn Trust”:

 “We are currently living in a communications environment where there is a trust deficit.”

 So, how does someone looking for an SEO vendor find an evaluation method to be sure they are choosing the right agency?
 One way is by using Google’s own method of screening for trustworthiness.

-It turns out that Google’s search quality rating guidelines were designed to help evaluate the expertise, authoritativeness and trustworthiness of websites — and ultimately, of the people and businesses that run them.
+It turns out that Google’s search quality rating guidelines [PDF] can help us evaluate the expertise, authoritativeness and trustworthiness of websites — and ultimately, of the people and businesses that run them.

 Google’s search quality rating guidelines were written to help a team of human evaluators assess web pages in Google’s search results.
 The information they gather is likely built into their search algorithms in order to surface the highest quality content.

 Google specifically points out the importance of what it calls “Your Money or Your Life” webpages.
 These pages are held to a higher standard of quality evaluation because they can impact the well-being of consumers across important aspects of their lives.
 From their rating manual: